filipvanlaenen/walloon_polls/backlog.md

 1. Add a table to the poll page with the probabilities to reach the threshold or to gain a majority in number of votes and number of seats, or add them as a column to the existing tables
-1. Mark the median (i.e. poll result) in the graph with the voting intentions with two outward ticks or a line
-1. Mark the median in the graph with the seat projections with two outward ticks or a line
-1. Mark the median in the graph with the seat projections for coalitions with two outward ticks or a line
 1. Add the probability to gain a majority to the table of confidence intervals for the coalitions
 1. Add a graph with the probability per number of seats and the accumulation